-Emergency removal of a child from a residential facility that does not require the notice above will only be considered if one of the following has occurred:
+Emergency removal of a child from a residential facility will only be allowed under one of the following circumstances:

-- Child is admitted to an acute care facility - Child is detained for a criminal offense - Child is AWOL for more than 24 hours. - Child has sexually assaulted another child within the facility or has attempted to sexually assault another child within the facility. - Physical harm to the staff or other children in the facility, which cannot be rectified by a safety plan or continues to escalate.
-Facilities are to first utilize other services available (i.e., law enforcement intervention, screening into acute services).
-These situations will be staffed on a case by case basis.
+- Child is admitted to an acute care facility. - Child is arrested for a criminal offense that could pose immediate danger to the staff and/or other youth in the facility. - Child is absent from placement for more than 24 hours. - Child has sexually assaulted a child within the facility or has attempted to sexually assault child within the facility. - Physical harm to the staff or other children in the facility, which cannot be rectified by a temporary safety plan to address immediate threats of danger.
+Facilities are to first utilize other services available (e.g., Family Crisis Response Helpline, screening into acute services).
+These situations will be staffed on a case-by-case basis by the CWCMP and facility Case Coordinator.

 Discharge planning shall begin upon admission of the youth to the facility.
-At a minimum, the child, the child's parents (if applicable) or guardian, and the CMP Case Manager shall be involved in planning the discharge from the facility.
+At a minimum, the child, the child's parents (if applicable) or guardian, and the CWCMP Case Manager shall be involved in planning the discharge from the facility.
 The discharge plan and modifications to it shall be noted in the case file.
 All releases shall be approved by the court of jurisdiction, or the designated authority.

-A discharge summary shall be completed at the time of the youth's discharge and be forwarded to the CMP Case Manager within one business day.
+A discharge summary shall be completed at the time of the youth's discharge and be forwarded to the CWCMP Case Manager within one business day.
 The discharge summary shall include written:

-- Summary of progress, or lack thereof, of the youth's goals and objectives while the youth was in placement - Summary of the youth's behavior while in placement - Recommendations for aftercare services specifying the nature, frequency, duration of services and responsible parties - Summary of the reasons the youth was discharged
+- Summary of progress, or lack thereof, of the youth's goals and objectives while the youth was in placement. - Summary of the youth's behavior while in placement. - Recommendations for aftercare services specifying the nature, frequency, duration of services and responsible parties. - Summary of the reasons the youth was discharged.